programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Note that the method to create the new variable is <code>.points_from_xy</code>, where longitude (x) must be specified <i>before</i> latitude (y), contrary to the standard way in which map coordinates are referenced.
 </div>

-Additionally, you need to tell GeoPandas which [coordinate reference system (CRS)](https://pro.arcgis.com/en/pro-app/latest/help/mapping/properties/coordinate-systems-and-projections.htm) to use.
+Additionally, you need to tell GeoPandas which [coordinate reference system (CRS)](https://perma.cc/PG5P-YBBF) to use.
 The CRS is a type of mathematical model that describes how latitude and longitude data (points on the surface of a sphere) are presented on a flat surface.
 For this lesson, the most important thing to know is that both DataFrames need to use the same CRS before being joined.

 The next code block ties all this together.
 It:
-1. Uses GeoPandas (`gpd`) to add a **points** column to `ff_df` and tells it to use a specific CRS.
+1. Uses GeoPandas (`gpd`) to add a **points** column to `ff_df` and tells it to use a specific CRS
-2. Uses GeoPandas to convert `ff_df` from a Pandas to a GeoPandas DataFrame.
+2. Uses GeoPandas to convert `ff_df` from a Pandas to a GeoPandas DataFrame
-3. Converts `counties` to the same CRS.
+3. Converts `counties` to the same CRS

 ```python
 ff_df['points'] = gpd.points_from_xy(ff_df.longitude, ff_df.latitude, crs="EPSG:4326")